 the first row and player's 2-card combination the second column.
 The letters tell you

 what to act (Hit, Stand, Double Down or Split) depending on the different combinations of dealer's

 The Single Deck Blackjack strategy table for Playtech's rules is shown above for player's hard totals,

 soft totals, and pairs along with a legend below the table.

 You can play the Single Deck Blackjack game at

-International online casino and one of the fastest growing site in Europe due to strong brand, great customer support
+International online casino and one of the leader in Europe due to customer support

 in 12 languages and localized casino software.
-William Hill offers you 7 different versions of
+Europa offers you to play 10 different versions of

 Playtech blackjack games, like BJ switch,